-Rate of Return - For the years ended June 30, 2018 and 2017, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 7.59% and 11.72%, respectively.
-The money-weighted rate of return, calculated arithmetically, expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
+Rate of Return

+For the years ended June 30, 2019 and 2018, the annual money-weighted rate of return on pension plan investments net of pension plan investment expense was 5.32% and 7.59%, respectively.
+The money-weighted rate of return, calculated arithmetically, expresses investment performance net of investment expense adjusted for the changing amounts actually invested.

-Deferred Outflows/Inflows of Resources and Unavailable Revenue - In addition to assets, the statement of fiduciary net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and thus, will not be recognized as an outflow of resources (expense/expenditure) until then.
-The System has only one item related to pensions which qualifies for reporting in this category.
+Deferred Outflows/Inflows of Resources and Unavailable Revenue

+In addition to assets, the statement of fiduciary net position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and therefore will not be recognized as an outflow of resources (expense/expenditure) until then.
+MFPRSI has only one item related to pensions which qualifies for reporting in this category.
 See note 6 for additional details.

 In addition to liabilities, the statement of fiduciary net position will sometimes report a separate section for deferred inflow of resources.
 This separate financial statement element, deferred inflow of resources, represents an acquisition of net position that applies to future periods, so will not be recognized as an inflow of resources (revenue) until that time.
-The System has only one item related to pensions which qualifies for reporting in this category.
+MFPRSI has only one item related to pensions which qualifies for reporting in this category.
 See note 6 for additional details.